Canadian Stratospheric Balloon Experiment Design Challenge (CAN-SBX)

 high-altitude balloon launch operations

-Students will bring back this new-found knowledge to their home institution and
+Students can bring back this new-found knowledge to their home institution and

 continue launching balloons (and doing SCIENCE!)